Emojis may help reduce waste by measuring kids' emotional response to foods

 Kids in focus groups tasted certain foods as part of a Kansas State University Olathe study on using emojis to measure emotional response.
 Kids put red stickers on faces that described how they felt about the taste of plain oatmeal.
 Blue stickers represent the taste of Japanese soda and yellow stickers represent a popular boxed lunch product.| Download this photo.

 OLATHE — Those expressive faces in text messages may do more than tell someone you're ROTFL.
-Sensory analysis researchers at Kansas State University Olathe believe the icons also may reduce the amount of food thrown away during school lunches by knowing whether kids feel love emoji or yuck emoji about the meal.
+Sensory analysis researchers at Kansas State University Olathe believe the icons also may reduce the amount of food thrown away during school lunches by knowing whether kids feel or about the meal.

 Marianne Swaney-Stueve, research assistant professor of human nutrition and manager of the Sensory and Consumer Research Center at K-State Olathe, and Katy Gallo, Kansas State University doctoral student in human nutrition, Fairfield, Connecticut, are using emoji faces — icons used with smartphones and electronic communication — as a way to measure the emotions kids feel about certain foods.